Space-Based Computing Networks: Trends, Architecture, Challenges, and Key Technologies

-The continuous enhancement of space-based computing infrastructure has made on-orbit processing of an increasing number of tasks the norm.
-The second challenge lies in determining how to allocate appropriate multidimensional heterogeneous resources to tasks with varying priorities.
+{Traditional ground-based cloud data centers are equipped with large-scale server clusters and extensive fiber-optic infrastructure, providing abundant computational, storage, and communication resources.
+In contrast, most satellites weigh only a few hundred kilograms and can accommodate only a limited number of communication, computing, and storage payloads.
+The harsh space environment imposes stringent constraints on power supply—solar energy being the sole sustainable source—which fundamentally limits the upper bounds of computing and communication performance.
+Moreover, the bandwidth of inter-satellite communication links is typically limited to several tens of Gbps, which remains significantly lower than the data rates achievable with terrestrial fiber-optic networks.
+These constraints collectively underscore the severe resource limitations of space-based systems.
+Therefore, efficient task orchestration and resource scheduling are essential to meet the diverse Quality of Service (QoS) requirements of space applications.}

-On the one hand, the differences in resource requirements for heterogeneous resources are substantial due to variations in task priority and processing stages, making orchestration extremely complex.
+The differences in resource requirements for heterogeneous resources are substantial due to variations in task priority and processing stages, making orchestration extremely complex.
 We illustrate a typical multi-source remote sensing data fusion task, which consists of three stages: data access, image processing, and results distribution.
-The first stage of the task requires a continuous, stable high-speed data transmission link, with a rate in the Gbps range.
+The first stage of the task requires multiple continuous, stable high-speed data transmission links, with a rate in the Gbps range.
 In the second stage of the task, image processing in orbit requires the satellite to have robust computational and storage capabilities, with processing power on the order of hundreds of TOPS and storage capacity in the GB range.
 The final stage requires the satellite to rapidly distribute task processing results to multiple users across a wide area, with communication concurrency ranging from hundreds to thousands and a communication rate in the kbps range.
-On the other hand, matching and scheduling multi-attribute tasks with heterogeneous resources is an NP-hard multidimensional temporal knapsack problem \cite{cacchiani2022knapsack}, and no polynomial-time algorithm is currently known to solve it exactly.
+In addition, the matching of multi-priority tasks with multidimensional resources is an NP-hard multidimensional temporal knapsack problem \cite{cacchiani2022knapsack} as shown in Figure 9, and no polynomial-time algorithm is currently known to solve it exactly.
 Therefore, exploring efficient orchestration of multidimensional heterogeneous resources for multi-priority tasks is crucial for ensuring the Quality of Service (QoS) of these tasks.